Frequently Asked Questions

 It helps you track all your tasks and projects step by step and ensure everyone has ready access to status reports of various tasks.
 You can grant various levels of access to key individuals across different projects and tasks.
 Most importantly, Project Management helps you track your performance and ensure that it improves over time.
 It provides valuable bottleneck data and enables you to become more productive and quickly scale.

-4. Time and Attendance
+4. Time and attendance

 Most startups do not have many employees.
 Some start with just two employees, while others have several.
 Regardless of how small or big your startup is, keeping track of time and attendance is essential to allocate resources to critical individuals and incentivize their performance.
 In addition, a Time and Attendance module is key to ensuring that salaries are paid on time.